AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ![Elbow method kmeans](https://github.com/AaronRuben/Heart-Disease-Risk-Prediction/blob/FS/k.png)
 ![Elbow method kNN](https://github.com/AaronRuben/Heart-Disease-Risk-Prediction/blob/AP/plots/intra_class_distances.png)

 ### Dimensionality Reduction through Principle Component Analysis

 To make the data easier to work with, principle component analysis was done to reduce the number of dimensions of the dataset.

-- explain a bit more
-- Insert graphs
-- Explain how many components we eventually use in the end (ask Aaron, not sure??)
+After feature engineering, the dataset was very large, as combinations of variables were made.
+The PCA Scikit-Learn API was used, with the optimize functionality turned on within that function to choose what combination of features will be best.

 ## Supervised Learning Section
 ### Neural Network